squishlab/PhysH308/assessment.md

 |  2.7  | Earn ~~a Successful score on at least 50% of the homework assignments~~ *an adjusted homework score $$>70%$$* AND Earn a Successful score on ~~at least 70% of~~ *all but 8* learning standards AND Complete all peer assessments and 50% of quizzes |
 |  2.0  | Earn ~~a Successful score on at least 50% of the homework assignments~~ *an adjusted homework score $$>50%$$* AND Earn a Successful score on ~~at least 50% of~~ *all but 11* learning standards AND Complete all peer assessments.                   |

-The adjusted homework score is 50% completion, 50% assessment.
-Homeworks (or resubmissions) marked "satisfactory" get 50/50 assessment points.
-Homeworks marked "not yet" get 0/50.
-Homeworks that have not been returned as of Dec.
+The adjusted homework score is 50% completion and 50% assessment.
+Homework (or resubmissions) marked "satisfactory" gets 50/50 assessment points.
+Homework marked "not yet" gets 0/50.
+Homework that has not been returned as of Dec.
 13 will be awarded a fractional assessment (more like a conventional homework grade, including partial credit).

 If you complete all of the criteria for a grade, and 2 of the criteria for the next grade category, you will automatically move up to an intermediate score (e.g., 3.3 becomes a 3.7).
 If you complete only one of the criteria from the next category, you may move up to an intermediate score at the discretion of the instructor - generally based on partial completion of the other 2 criteria